MaartenBaert/ssr/README.md

 - ALSA library (package libasound2-dev)
 - PulseAudio library (package libpulse-dev)
 - libGL (32/64) (package libgl1-mesa-dev)
+- libGLU (32/64) (package libglu1-mesa-dev)
 - libX11 (32/64) (package libx11-dev)
-- libXext (package libxext-dev)
+- libXext (32/64) (package libxext-dev)
-- libXfixes (package libxfixes-dev)
+- libXfixes (32/64) (package libxfixes-dev)
 - 32-bit libraries (package g++-multilib, ia32-libs)

 Everything combined:

-    sudo apt-get install build-essential pkg-config qt4-qmake libqt4-dev libavformat-dev libavcodec-dev libavutil-dev libswscale-dev libasound2-dev libpulse-dev libgl1-mesa-dev libx11-dev libxext-dev libxfixes-dev g++-multilib ia32-libs
+    sudo apt-get install build-essential pkg-config qt4-qmake libqt4-dev libavformat-dev libavcodec-dev libavutil-dev libswscale-dev libasound2-dev libpulse-dev libgl1-mesa-dev libglu1-mesa-dev libx11-dev libxext-dev libxfixes-dev g++-multilib ia32-libs

 If the 32-bit version of some library isn't found, but 64-bit works fine, try this:

+    # if you are using open-source drivers:
     cd /usr/lib/i386-linux-gnu/
     sudo ln -s libGL.so.1 mesa/libGL.so
     sudo ln -s mesa/libGL.so libGL.so

+    # if you are using the proprietary AMD drivers:
+    cd /usr/lib32
+    sudo ln -s libGL.so.1 /usr/lib32/fglrx/libGL.so
+    sudo ln -s fglrx/libGL.so /usr/lib32/libGL.so

+    # if you are using the proprietary NVIDIA drivers:
+    cd /usr/lib32
+    sudo ln -s libGL.so.1 nvidia*/libGL.so
+    sudo ln -s nvidia*/libGL.so libGL.so

+    # for all drivers:
+    cd /usr/lib/i386-linux-gnu/
     sudo ln -s libGLU.so.1 libGLU.so
     sudo ln -s libX11.so.6 libX11.so
     sudo ln -s libXext.so.6 libXext.so
     sudo ln -s libXfixes.so.3 libXfixes.so
     sudo ldconfig

 I don't know whether this is the right way to do it, but it works for me.
-If you are using a proprietary driver, the location of libGL will be different.
-In that case, use 'libGL.so' instead of 'mesa/libGL.so'.
+If you are using a combination of open-source and proprietary drivers (e.g. for laptops with Intel + NVIDIA GPUs a.k.a.
+'Optimus'), follow only the steps for the open-source drivers.

 Compiling and installing
 ------------------------